 If you care about obtaining clean and well-reviewed data in standardized formats, John Snow Labs catalog can be an ideal repository for you.
 It contains a full RxNorm Drug Terminologies Data Package.
 This data package includes many valuable datasets related to drug terminologies.
 It includes datasets for RxNorm Prescription Drugs Names And Identifiers, RxNorm Attributes Data For Concepts And Atoms, RxNorm Archived Atoms Information, RxNorm Prescription Drugs Relationships Between Concepts And Atoms, and many more.

 RxNav 2.0 (the current version) is a browser for several drug information sources developed by the National Library of Medicine (NLM).
-It handles different data sets like RxNorm, RxTerms, DrugBank, RxIMAGE API (for pill information), and DailyMed API (for NDC packaging).
+It handles different data sets like RxNorm, RxTerms, DrugBank databases, RxIMAGE API (for pill information), and DailyMed API (for NDC packaging).
 Besides, it finds drugs in RxNorm from the names and codes.

 Currently, there are 2 types of APIs: